frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Watched a few videos on autoencoders.
 They aren't lossless hence do not have much of practical utility.

 **Thoughts** : Implement a small autoencoders project in the future.
 But for that gotta find a practical use of them too!

+## Day 31: August 24, 2018

+**Today's Progress** : Setting up pytorch on my development environment.
+Most of the research models(by Google, NVIDIA, Microsoft, Facebook) are built using pytorch hence a bit of knowledge on pytorch is a must.